Yvl-coder/Introduction-to-Computer-Science-Using-Java-OpenU/README.md

-"mmn" means task that contains exercises. </br>
 The folder "My Exam" contains the final exam of the course. </br>
-Each "Task (mmn) XX" folder contains the mmn, my solution (folder "sol") to it, and the review from the lecturer.
+Each "Task (mmn) XX" folder contains the mmn, my solution (folder "sol") to it, and the review from the lecturer. <br/>
+"mmn" means task that contains exercises.